basiltime/groupomania-client/README.md

 3. Run `yarn start` from the root directory
 4. The site should open in a new browser window.
 If it doesn't, navigate to http://localhost:3006.

 (Since the backend is deployed to Heroku, there is no need to download it.
-However, the backend codebase can be viewed can be viewed [**here**](https://github.com/basiltime/groupomania-server).)
+However, the backend codebase can be viewed [**here**](https://github.com/basiltime/groupomania-server).)

 <br>